 Though the sun was shining, it was getting cold.
 I put on my thermal top and beanie, ate some food and put Hisamitsu pads on my knees and ankle.
 I even put on my headlight and switched it to red SOS flashing.
 As I sat, UTA50 runners stopped to offer help.
 I wish I could remember all of the names so that I could thank trail angels properly, but I was a bit fuzzy.
 Sorry.

 Within 15 minutes the broom wagon driven by P-plater Chris picked me up.
+(I must have confirmed his name 5 times.)
 The drive out of the valley back to CP5 was slow as lots of UTA100 runners were running down the hill and the 4WD kicked up a lot of dust at anything above crawling pace.
-In the back of the car was another runner, who just so happens to work in the same division and live two suburbs away from me.
+In the back of the car was another runner, who just so happened to work in the same division and live two suburbs away from me.
 What are the odds?!

 Meanwhile, patchy phone signal provided bursts of messages in between missed calls.
-Chikako was stuck at the Finish line waiting for a shuttle bus, so I sent Lisa and Chris to pick her up and meet me at the hotel.
+Chikako was stuck at the finish line waiting for a shuttle bus, so I sent Lisa and Chris to pick her up and meet me at the hotel.
+How I would get back was not clear.

 I stopped my watch at 35.95 km, though the official record will show that my race ended at 28.4 km.

-I waited in the car until First Aid Officers checked that we could move on our own.
-I shuffled into the CP5 tent, signed the withdrawal sheet, ate hot soup (thanks Ami!) and contemplated getting some treatment.
-UTA100 runners were arriving every few seconds, scrambling for their left bags, refreshing, recovering, resetting and then racing out to join the trail.
+I waited in the car until First Aid Officers checked that I could move on my own.
+I shuffled into the CP5 tent, signed the withdrawal sheet, ate hot soup (thanks Ami, it’s Ami right?
+Ami?) and contemplated getting some physio.
+UTA100 runners were arriving every few seconds, scrambling for their spare bags, refreshing, recovering, resetting and then racing out to join the trail.

 The hotel reception was open and gave me a spare key.
-I had time for a shower before Chikako and the family arrived.
+I had time for a shower before Chikako and my family arrived.
 It all worked out in the end.
+I wasn’t even hurting all that much.

 I managed to find Justin online and we chatted on the Sunday after the race.
 He and Rory had crossed the line just under 13 hours, which gives some idea of how much I had underestimated the time I would take.
 Justin couldn’t find his head torch and had to follow in Rory’s footsteps for about 4 hours.